 Interview With Paul Buffalo is the chronicle of the life of an Ojibwe man who lived in and around the Cass Lake area where I spent so many years.
 Timothy G. Roufs, University of Minnesota Duluth, is the author of this amazing document.

-Other places to learn about Native Americans in Minnesota are the Minnesota History Museum in St. Paul, Mille Lacs Indian Musuem on the shore of Lake Mille Lacs, Pipestone National Monument and Jeffers Petroglyphs Historic Site both in southern Minnesota.
+Other places to learn about Native Americans in Minnesota are the Minnesota History Museum in St. Paul, Grand Portage National Monument, Mille Lacs Indian Museum in Onamia and Pipestone National Monument and Jeffers Petroglyphs Historic Site both in southern Minnesota.